anoma/namada/tech-specs/src/explore/design/ledger/accounts.md

 For convenience, the `anoma` top-level address is initially setup to allow initialization of any previously unused second-level address, e.g. `bob.anoma` (we may want to revise this before launch to e.g. action the short ones, like with top-level names to make the process fairer).

-Like in ENS, the addresses are stored on chain by their hash.
-The hash is computed with the namehash function as specified in [EIP-137](https://eips.ethereum.org/EIPS/eip-137#namehash-algorithm).
+Like in ENS, the addresses are stored on chain by their hash, encoded with [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki) ([not yet adopted in Zcash](https://github.com/zcash/zips/issues/484)), which is an improved version of [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).
 Likewise, this is for two reasons:
 - help preserve privacy of addresses that were not revealed publicly and to prevent trivial enumeration of registered names (of course, you can still try to enumerate by hashes)
-- using fixed-length hash string in the ledger simplifies gas accounting
+- using fixed-length string in the ledger simplifies gas accounting

+The human-readable prefix (as specified for [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#specification)) in the address encoding is:
+- `"a"` for Anoma live network
+- `"atest"` for test network

 ### Shielded addresses

 Similar to [Zcash Sapling protocol payment addresses and keys (section 3.1)](https://raw.githubusercontent.com/zcash/zips/master/protocol/protocol.pdf), users can generate spending keys for private payments.
 A shielded payment address, incoming viewing key and full viewing key are derived from a spending key.
 In a private payment, a shielded payment address is hashed with a diversifier into a diversified transmission key.
 When a different diversifier function is chosen for different transactions, it prevents the transmission key from being matched across the transactions.

-Shielded addresses are encoded with [bech32m](https://github.com/bitcoin/bips/blob/master/bip-0350.mediawiki) ([not yet adopted in Zcash](https://github.com/zcash/zips/issues/484)), which is an improved version of [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki).

-The human-readable prefix (as specified for [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#specification)) in the address encoding is:
-- `"a"` for Anoma live network
-- `"atest"` for test network

-The encoding of the spending and viewing keys is not yet decided, but for consistency we'll probably use a the same schema with different prefixes for anything that can use an identifier.
+The encoding of the shielded addresses, spending and viewing keys is not yet decided, but for consistency we'll probably use a the same schema with different prefixes for anything that can use an identifier.

 - TODO consider using a schema similar to the [unified addresses proposed in Zcash](https://github.com/zcash/zips/issues/482), that are designed to unify the payment addresses across different versions by encoding a typecode and the length of the payment address together with it.
 This may be especially useful for the protocol upgrade system and fractal scaling system.